A new relationship with a financial advisor has a lot of potential; it could help your financial life, save you stress, and accomplish your goals.

 - Estate plan: Will, health care proxy, power of attorney (POA), trust

-- Account statements: Brokerage, savings, and retirement
+- Account statements: Brokerage, savings, retirement and employer stock plans

 - Debt statements: Mortgage, student loans, credit cards